bhavishya2107/drums-JS/README.md

 ## media-queries

-I have also made the Drums to be responsive so there must not be any interruption for the player the code for the media-queries goes as below:
+I have also made the Drums to be responsive so there must not be any interruption for the player the code for the media-queries at present the functionality is not working on the mobile-view still working on it. goes as below:

 ```